Nyeongwoo/EasySnap/README.md

 - macOS 13.5 or later

 ## Usage
-Since EasySnap is not code-signed, you need to run the following command in Terminal before opening the app for the first time:
+Since EasySnap is not code-signed yet, you need to run the following command in Terminal before opening the app for the first time:

 ```bash